U.S. House passes funding bill, Obama reaches out to Senate

 Republican Representative Tom Cole of Oklahoma said his party would like to shift the cuts to other areas of the budget, noting that there are 20,000 military employees in his Oklahoma district.

-"We'll sit down and renegotiate where they should come from," Cole said in the House floor debate.
+"We'll sit down and renegotiate where they should come from," Cole said in the debate on the House floor.
 "We think we've got some great ideas, but they (the cuts) are going to occur.
 They're the first and appropriate step for getting our fiscal house back in order."

-"This bill falls short in a number of areas, but most of all because it does nothing to prevent the loss of 750,000 jobs that will result because of the sequester," said Representative Chris Van Hollen, the top Democrat on the House Budget Committee.
+"This bill falls short in a number of areas, but most of all because it does nothing to prevent the loss of 750,000 jobs that will result because of the sequester," said Representative Chris Van Hollen, the senior Democrat on the House Budget Committee.
+(Additional reporting by Mark Felsenthal, Susan Heavey, Thomas Ferraro and Rachelle Younglai.; Editing by Fred Barbash, David Brunnstrom and Eric Walsh)

-Obama is also trying to get Republican cooperation for comprehensive immigration reform and legislation to reduce the level of gun violence in the United States.

-(Additional reporting by Susan Heavey, Thomas Ferraro and Rachelle Younglai; Editing by Fred Barbash and David Brunnstrom)